po84/bw_email_demo/README.md

 `~/<project-root>$ flask run`

-the app also needs api keys from Mailgun and Sendgrid, which should be provided to you
+The app also needs api keys from Mailgun and Sendgrid, which should be provided to you.

+You can append the keys to the .env file so the `source .env` step sets these variables for you.

+These need to be set as `SENDGRID_API_KEY` and `MAILGUN_API_KEY` in the env var.

 ## Description: